ridwanspace/restful-fastapi-guideline/sources/prompt.md

 ## Refine
 ### New
-please review the content (each page.mdx) under @app/docs/02_foundation/ and @app/docs/03_intermediate/
+Act as a senior software engineer with 10+ years of experience in FastAPI, please review the content (each page.mdx) under @app/docs/02_foundation/ and @app/docs/03_intermediate/

 after you get the context, your mission is to refine, modify, extend the content (each page.mdx) under:
 - @app/docs/04_advance/01/page.mdx